PARC-Robotics/documentation-2023/docs/getting-started-tutorials/getting-started-with-ros.md

 catkin_create_pkg test_publisher roscpp rospy std_msgs geometry_msgs
 ```

-## Moving the Robot Programmically
+## Moving the Robot Programmatically

 [Setting up your workspace](../setting-up-your-workspace) guide has already shown how to control the robot with keyboard using `teleoperation`